Academic (School) Reference Letter Samples – Templates

 Include a self-introductory paragraph

-The first paragraph of the Academic reference letter should portray the writer’s credibility as the student’s recommender to offer the admission board a valued opinion of the candidate.
-In this section, the recommender should identify who he/she is and how he/she is qualified to speak on behalf of the student.
+The first paragraph should portray the writer’s credibility as the student’s recommender to offer the admissions board a valued opinion of the candidate.
+In this section, the recommender should identify who they are and how they are qualified to speak on behalf of the student.

 Include an evaluation of the student’s qualifications

-While academic reference letters provide a good starting point for students to get admitted to coveted positions and programs, the most effective school reference letters are often those that are highly personalized with unique examples of the student’s personality and qualifications.
+While such letters provide a good starting point for students to get admitted to coveted positions and programs, the most effective documents are often those that are highly personalized with unique examples of the student’s personality and qualifications.
 Remember, most universities and companies usually look for candidates that they believe can contribute to and improve the organization.

-In this regard, the writer of the academic reference letter should illustrate how the student can contribute to an organization’s success by showing the student’s specific contributions and achievements while in school.
+In this regard, the writer of the letter should illustrate how the student can contribute to an organization’s success by showing the student’s specific contributions and achievements while in school.

 These specific examples can be drawn from the student’s resume or academic information from items such as: